7 on 7 Tournament Rules

 DEFENSIVE PASS INTERFERENCE

-Pass Interference occurs when an eligible receiver is de-flagged or physically interfered with prior to touching the ball on a pass thrown beyond the 5-yard contact area.
-Interference results in an AUTOMATIC 1ST DOWN AT THE SPOT OF THE FOUL or 5 “yards” (whichever is greater).
+• If an eligible receiver is intentionally deflagged or physically interfered with prior to touching the ball on a pass thrown beyond the 5-yard contact area; results in an automatic first down from the spot of the foul or 5 yards from line of scrimmage (whichever is greater)

 OFFENSIVE PASS INTERFERENCE

-This penalty is similar to defensive pass interference.
-Penalty results in a 5 “yard” loss from the line of scrimmage for the offense and a replay of down.
+• A 10 yard loss from the line of scrimmage for the offense and a loss of down.

 ILLEGAL CONTACT

-• Defensive players are not allowed contact with receivers beyond the 5 “yard” contact area.
-The resulting ILLEGAL CONTACT penalty is 5 “yards” from the line of scrimmage and a replay of down.
+• Defensive players are not allowed to make contact with receivers beyond the 5 “yard” contact area, resulting in illegal contact penalty 5 yards from the line of scrimmage and replay of down.

 • Defensive players CAN make contact with the offensive player within 5 “yards”, but cannot hold or obstruct the receiver’s path.

-• Wide Receivers MAY NOT initiate contact with defensive players in order to gain an advantage.
-A receiver may ONLY use his hands to deflect contact from a defensive player.
+• Wide Receivers may not initiate contact with defensive players in order to gain an advantage.

-• Also, a wide receiver IS ALLOWED to screen another receiver without making contact with a defensive player. (example: screen pass)
+• Wide receiver IS ALLOWED to screen another receiver without making contact with a defensive player. (example: screen pass)

 • Wide receiver picks CANNOT block (set a PICK) by making contact with a defensive player before another receiver catches the ball.